nextnanopy/nextnanopy/README.md

 ## History of changes

+### Version 0.1.12 (Mar 14th, 2022)
+* added support of input variables for nextnanoNEGF.
+Note: after save all non-xml data (i.e. comments) is not preserved.

 ### Version 0.1.11 (Jan 10th, 2022)
 * Feature: DataFile.plot() - make a preview plot.
 Graph for 1-dimensional data and a coplormap for 2-dimensional data.